 Prices vary based on the number of bags and how far they are going.
 If you’re looking to make your arrival as stress-free as possible, not dealing with luggage is 1 way to do it.

 Once you’ve arrived in Orlando, all the stress of planning should hopefully be gone.
 Now you can just relax and start to enjoy a trip that you and your family will remember fondly for the rest of your life.

-If you followed our advice, you probably already have a pretty good idea what your schedule is going to look like.
-But there are some reasons to keep some flexibility.
+If you followed our advice, you probably already have a pretty good idea of what your schedule is going to look like, but there are some reasons to keep some flexibility.

 First, try to be flexible with some park options.
 For example, if Animal Kingdom is green on the crowd calendar on both Wednesday and Thursday, you can choose to take a day off to recharge or avoid bad weather without missing too much.

 Also, if you have time, you may not need to try and see everything in 1 day.
 Sure, a Park Hopper ticket may be cheaper than buying 2 separate days — but if you will be rushing and stressing trying to get Fast Pass reservations across multiple parks, it may not be worth it.